sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

 # How to: add a new reordering algorithm

+## Objective
+This guide demonstrates how to add a new reordering algorithm to the library.
 ## Overview

 Adding new reordering algorithms to SparseBase is very simple.
 It consists of five steps: